hshih25/Mini_Project1-Thrift/bandwidth/README.md

 # Bandwidth Measurements

-This part is to mesure Marshaling and unmarshalling time that each type needed.
+This part is to mesure maximum bandwidth of Thrift.
+In this part, I use the exponential growth string to checking the bandwidth and the maximum transporting size of Thrift.

 ## Compilation